 - Combat Pragmatist: "Foul Play" Don Krieg.

-- Continuity Nod: While working as an errand boy, Luffy recalls Coby's experiences as one.
+- Continuity Nod: While working as an errand boy, Luffy recalls Koby's experiences as one.

-- Determinator: Not even being conscious will stop Krieg from proving he's the strongest!
+- Determinator: Not even being unconscious will stop Krieg from proving he's the strongest!
 But a punch to the gut from his (former) First Mate will.

 - Early Installment Weirdness: Sanji does not seem to know in this arc that Devil Fruit users can't swim until Zeff tells him so, which causes him to react with a panicked "Why didn't you say so?!" before jumping into the water to go save Luffy.
-But later, in Thriller Bark, he tells another character that he read a book about Devil Fruits as a child, and never wanted to eat one because he'd lose the ability to swim (and we see Child-Sanji with that book in the Whole Cake Island arc).
+However, later in the series, in Thriller Bark, he tells another character that he read a book about Devil Fruits as a child, and knew he never wants to eat one specifically because he doesn't want to lose the ability to swim (and we see Child-Sanji with that book in the Whole Cake Island arc).

-- Establishing Character Moment: Sanji is first seen serving Fullbody and his date, while flirting with the date.
-When Fullbody tries to get him in trouble and ends up spilling the soup Sanji had made, Sanji beats him up because wasting food is a Berserk Button for him.
+- Sanji is first seen serving Fullbody and his date, while flirting with the date.
+When Fullbody tries to get him in trouble and ends up spilling the soup Sanji made for him, Sanji beats him up because wasting food is a Berserk Button for him.

 - Mihawk is introduced effortlessly slicing Don Krieg's flagship, having already destroyed the rest of his ships.
-When asked why he followed them, he stated it was to kill time.
+When asked why he followed them, he states that it was to kill time.

 - Gin spares Sanji because he offered him food as he came to the Baratie starving.

 - Fingore: During their fight, Luffy boldly punches through Don Krieg's spiked cape.

 - Nami seeing Johnny's and Yosaku's wanted posters and reacting badly to one of them.

 - Also, Zeff calls the Grand Line "Paradise", which we the meaning of later.